<img src="https://ib.adnxs.com/pixie?pi=a221d956-ac41-4f0e-9b58-d09fb74b5a23&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 10 Ideas for a Family Fresh Start: Eat Clean

 It's a new year, and a new opportunity to adopt a healthier eating lifestyle.
-Having a positive impact on all aspects of your health, optimal nutrition can also support your child's growth, development, cognition, behavior, and overall school performance.
+What you eat -- at every stage of life -- has an impact on your brain health and performance.
+Your nutrition can positively impact growth, development, cognition, behavior, and mood, and even school performance.
+There are many big reasons to make small changes in daily nutrition.

 Clean Eating for Families — 10 Ideas to Support Your Nutrition Resolutions Journey